 There are three important rivers crossing along, the Xe Pian, Xe Kong and Xe Khampho.
 Many species have been thriving.
 Rare wildlife, like gaur, Asian black bear, elephants, yellow-cheeked gibbon live there.

 Activities like, trekking and canoe with a local guide, support and provide opportunities for local villagers.
-Efforts have been made because of the environmental treats.
+Efforts have been made because of environmental threats.
 Environmentalists are against of fertiliser plant and hydropower project in the park.
 Many species have been hunting and poaching for international trade.

-The park wetlands are suffering with agricultural activities.
-Golden apple snails are a growing problem, since they eat rice and grass.
+The park wetlands are suffering from agricultural activities.
+Golden apple snails are a growing problem since they eat rice and grass.

-To get to Xe Pian National Protected Area you can hire a tuk tuk, going by bus or by tour with a local guide.
+To get to Xe Pian National Protected Area you can hire a tuk-tuk, going by bus or by a tour with a local guide.
 The access road to the park still unpaved and it can be challenging in the rainy season.